 Getting Around San Francisco in a Rental Car

-There is a reason the colorful City by the Bay has a reputation as one of best cities to visit in the States.
+There is a reason the colorful City by the Bay has a reputation as one of the best cities to visit in the States.
 Located in northern California, the city is a canvas for its many artistic residents.
 With many historic neighborhoods, San Francisco also is a city that looks toward the future.
 Just south of the city, visitors will find Silicon Valley known as home to many of the world's biggest tech companies.
 VroomVroomVroom has put together a quick guide below to help you navigate your way around the city.

 Where to drive your rental car in San Francisco

 - Downtown: At the heart of San Francisco's busy downtown district is the central hub of Union Square.
-Visitors will find shopping, dinning and accommodation in the square, with many of the city's galleries nearby.
+Visitors will find shopping, dining, and accommodation in the square, with many of the city's galleries nearby.

 - Fisherman's Wharf: If you are a tourist in San Francisco, chances are you will find yourself at the bustling Fisherman's Wharf.
-The historic seafront area is home to sea lions, and boasts a great view toward Alcatraz.
+The historic seafront area is home to sea lions and boasts a great view toward Alcatraz.

 - Presidio: Now a major recreation area just south of the Golden Gate Bridge, the Presidio was once a military post, and still is home to many historic buildings that are remnants of this time.

 - Chinatown: Pay a visit to the iconic Dragon's Gate, and explore one of the oldest Chinatown's in the USA.